UMAprotocol/docs/docs/oracle/known-issues.md

 The whitepaper describes a method for the DVM to calculate this value via a median calculation:

 - If the distribution of votes is highly unimodal (frequency of the mode >50%), the mode is returned as the verified price.
-Token holders who voted for the mode are rewarded; all other token holders are penalized.
+Tokenholders who voted for the mode are rewarded; all other tokenholders are penalized.
 - If the frequency of the mode of the votes is <50%, the median price is returned as the verified price.
-Token holders who submitted votes between the 25th and 75th percentile are rewarded; all other token holders are penalized.
+Tokenholders who submitted votes between the 25th and 75th percentile are rewarded; all other tokenholders are penalized.

 However, this is not reflected in the v1 implementation of the DVM.
 The v1 implementation of the DVM instead conducts the following calculation:

 - If the distribution of votes is highly unimodal (frequency of the mode >50%), the mode is returned as the verified price.
-Token holders who voted for the mode are rewarded; all other token holders are penalized.
+Tokenholders who voted for the mode are rewarded; all other tokenholders are penalized.
 - If the frequency of the mode of the votes is <50%, the vote is delayed until the next round.

 #### Automated Buy and Burn Program